Fascetta/Motion-Unlearning-Evaluation/unlearning/esd/README.md

 ### Step 3: Interpret the Results

-Compare the results from both evaluations.
-A successful unlearning experiment should demonstrate:
+A successful unlearning experiment is characterized by:
-*   ✅ **Efficacy:** An high FID on the forget set means that the model correctly forgot about the concept.
+*   ✅ **High FID (Efficacy):** A high FID score on the "forget" set indicates the model can no longer generate the target motion effectively.
-*   ✅ **Preservation:** A low FID on the retain set means that the model has not been damaged by the unlearning procedure.
+*   ✅ **Low FID (Preservation):** A low FID score on the "retain" set confirms that the model's general motion generation quality has not been compromised.

 ## 📚 References
-Based on the paper: **"Erasing Concepts from Diffusion Models"** (Gandikota et al., 2023).
+This implementation is based on the foundational paper:
+*   **Gandikota, R., Materzyńska, J., Fiotto-Kaufman, J., & Bau, D. (2023).
+"Erasing Concepts from Diffusion Models".
+In *Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)*.**